 Next: Clean up in the garden

 If you love the sight of a fresh garden in bloom when spring arrives, it’s a good idea to care for it a bit now before winter sets in.
-Remove any fallen fruit from the ground, tidy up in the garden shed, but allow the leaves to stay on the lawn to protect it from frost and snow.
+Remove any fallen fruit from the ground and tidy up in the garden shed.
+But allow the leaves to stay on the lawn to protect it from frost and snow.

 You should also try to leave the berries intact on your bushes so that your garden birds are able to snack on them during the winter.
 That way, you’re looking out for more than just your home as the wildlife in your area could also use some loving care when it’s cold outside.